Catholic Church sex abuse cases in the United States: Prosecution by civil authorities

 In June 2012, Msgr.
 William J. Lynn, of the archdiocese of Philadelphia, became the first senior official convicted in the United States for covering up the sexual abuse of children by priests he oversaw.
 Lynn was convicted of child endangerment for, as the official in charge of handling abuse complaints, reassigning known abusers to new parishes instead of keeping them away from children.
 He was sentenced to three to six years in prison.

 The largest numbers of sex abuse cases have been in the United States; some have led to multimillion-dollar settlements with many claimants.
 The Roman Catholic Diocese of Dallas paid $30.9 million in 1998 to twelve victims of one priest.
 In July 2003 the Roman Catholic Archdiocese of Louisville paid $25.7 million to "settle child sexual-abuse allegations made in 240 lawsuits naming 34 priests and other church workers."
 In 2003 the Roman Catholic Archdiocese of Boston also settled a large case for $85 million with 552 alleged victims.

 In 2004, the Roman Catholic Diocese of Orange settled nearly 90 cases for $100 million.
 In April 2007 the Roman Catholic Archdiocese of Portland in Oregon agreed to a $75 million settlement with 177 claimants and the Roman Catholic Archdiocese of Seattle agreed to a $48 million settlement with more than 160 victims.
 In July 2007 the Roman Catholic Archdiocese of Los Angeles reached a $660 million agreement with more than 500 alleged victims, in December 2006, the archdiocese had a settlement of 45 lawsuits for $60 million.
 In September 2007 the Roman Catholic Diocese of San Diego reached a $198.1 million "agreement with 144 childhood sexual abuse victims".

 In July 2008 the Roman Catholic Archdiocese of Denver agreed "to pay $5.5 million to settle 18 claims of childhood sexual abuse."
 The Associated Press estimated the total from settlements of sex abuse cases from 1950–2007 to be more than $2 billion.
-According to the USCCB that figure reached more than $2.6 billion in 2008.
-Addressing "a flood of abuse claims" five dioceses (Tucson, Arizona; Spokane, Washington; Portland, Oregon; Davenport, Iowa, and San Diego) got bankruptcy protection.
+According to the United States Conference of Catholic Bishops (USCCB), that figure reached more than $2.6 billion in 2008.
+Addressing "a flood of abuse claims", five dioceses (Tucson, Arizona; Spokane, Washington; Portland, Oregon; Davenport, Iowa, and San Diego) got bankruptcy protection.
 Eight Catholic dioceses have declared bankruptcy due to sex abuse cases from 2004 to 2011.

 On December 3, 2020, New York City priest Fr.
-George Rutler, the prestigious pastor of the Church of St. Michael in Manhattan who gained notoriety for criticizing high-profile Irish politician Leo Varadkar's homosexually, was arrested on charges of groping female security guard Ashley Gonzalez.
+George Rutler, the prestigious pastor of the Church of St. Michael in Manhattan who gained notoriety for criticizing high-profile Irish politician Leo Varadkar's homosexuality, was arrested on charges of groping female security guard Ashley Gonzalez.
 Rutler, considered a conservative icon, had made numerous appearances on EWTN and had written 30 books.